lepennec/ggwordcloud/README.md

 devtools::install_github("lepennec/ggwordcloud")
 ```

-# A simple wordcloud example
+# A simple word cloud example

 As an example, we will use the `mtcars` dataset